Married Too Long Playlist

 It's not unusual for long married couples to wish for a little solitude.
 For example, after being cooped up in the house together too long or when one retires and the other isn't used to their constant presence.

-This funny 2007 original song isn't about marriage, but its message could easily apply.
+This funny 2007 original song could easily apply to marriage.
 One love partner is hanging around too closely, and the narrator just needs a break.

 10. "When You're Screwin' Other Women (Think of Me)" by Doyle and Debbie